 From time to time, we are involved in various legal proceedings arising in the ordinary course of our business.
 On January 20, 2017, K2M, Inc. filed suit against us in the United States District Court for the District of Delaware (K2M, Inc. v.
 OrthoPediatrics Corp. et al., Case No. 1:17-cv-0061) seeking unspecified damages for alleged infringement of U.S. Patent No. 9,532,816.
 The complaint was amended on August 21, 2017 to add, among other things, a claim of patent infringement regarding U.S. Patent No. 9,655,664.
 These patents relate to certain instruments used in our RESPONSETM spine systems, which represent a portion of our total scoliosis portfolio.
 We have denied these claims and responded with counterclaims seeking declaratory relief that the patents in question are both invalid and not infringed.
 The parties attended a court-ordered mediation on October 24, 2017, which did not resolve the dispute, but as we move forward with this matter we welcome constructive discussions on a negotiated settlement.
 Nevertheless, we view our case as particularly strong and will continue to vigorously defend this matter.
-On January 8 and 22, 2018, we filed our first and second petitions for inter partes review ("IPR") with the United States Patent and Trademark Office's Patent Trial and Appeal Board ("PTAB") to challenge the patentability of U.S. Patent No. 9,532,816 (OrthoPediatrics Corp., v.
-K2M, Inc., Inter Partes Case No. IPR2018-00429 and IPR2018-00521), On June 28, 2018, the PTAB instituted the subject IPRs and set a trial date of February 20, 2019 for both IPRs.
-Due to inclement weather, the subject February 20 hearing was postponed and took place on February 21, 2019.
-To date, PTAB has not rendered a decision concerning the subject IPRs.
-Additionally, the parties have agreed to stay the above-referenced district court proceedings pending the outcome of the subject IPR proceedings.
-The Court ordered the stay on July 10, 2018.
-Moreover, on August 21, 2018, we filed three petitions with PTAB to challenge the patentability of the above-referenced U.S. Patent No. 9,655,664 (OrthoPediatrics Corp., v.
-K2M, Inc., Inter Partes Case Nos.
-IPR2018-01546, IPR2018-01547, and IPR2018-01548).
-On February 14 and 22, 2019, PTAB declined to initiate IPR Case Nos.
-IPR2018-01546 and IPR2018-01547, respectively.
+On June 28, 2018, the United States Patent and Trademark Office's Patent Trial and Appeal Board ("PTAB") instituted limited review concerning whether certain third parties had described the invention of certain of K2M's patent claims before allegedly invented by K2M.
+On July 10, 2018, the Court stayed the litigation pending the outcome of PTAB's review.
+On June 4, 2019, PTAB completed its review, finding, among other things. insufficient evidence of such description by the third parties.
+In early October 2019, the Court orally lifted the stay in federal district court.
+Thereafter, on November 19, 2019, K2M amended its complaint to add two (2) additional issued patents, to add claims of patent infringement regarding U.S. Patent Nos.
+10,285,735 and 10,292,736 (both issued in May 2019).
+Like before, these newly issued patents relate to certain instruments used in our

+RESPONSE spine systems.
+Additionally, we have denied these most recent claims and responded with counterclaims seeking declaratory relief that the subject patents are both invalid and not infringed.
+Moreover, on November 20, 2019, the Court issued its Scheduling Order, which in part, set a trial date for April 12, 2021.
+Subsequently, the parties attended a second court-ordered mediation on February 25, 2020, which did not resolve the dispute, but we continue to welcome constructive discussions on a negotiated settlement.
 Although we believe that the K2M lawsuit is without merit and will vigorously defend the claims asserted against us, intellectual property litigation can involve complex factual and legal questions, and an adverse resolution of this proceeding could have a material adverse effect on our business, operating results and financial condition.
-See "Risk Factors - Risks Related to Intellectual Property -Litigation or other proceedings or third-party claims of intellectual property infringement could require us to spend significant time and money and could prevent us from selling our products or impact our stock price."

-We are not presently a party to any other legal proceedings the outcome of which, if determined adversely to us, would individually or in the aggregate have a material adverse effect on our business, operating results or financial condition.
+We are not presently a party to any other legal proceedings the outcome of which, if determined adversely to us, would individually or in the aggregate materially affect our financial position or results of operations or cash flows.